CalebBell/thermo/README.rst

 to specify the phase.
 However, the properties are also available in the hypothetical gas phase (when under the boiling point) and in the hypothetical liquid phase (when above the boiling point) as these properties are needed to evaluate mixture properties.
-Specity the phase of a property to be retrieved by appending 'l' or 'g' or 's' to the property.
+Specify the phase of a property to be retrieved by appending 'l' or 'g' or 's' to the property.

 .. code-block:: python